-Building a Gender-Sensitive Monitoring and Evaluation System
+1. Introduction to Gender-Sensitive Monitoring and Evaluation

 The purpose of this article is to present a gender-sensitive framework for monitoring and evaluating public policies and programs.
 It emphasizes the importance of using analytical categories that align with the policies being evaluated.
 These analytical elements ensure recognition of gender differences and diversity within each gender group.